EMP-UA/SteamWorld-Heist-UA-Localization/README.md

   - Deploying custom font atlases (`.png`) and generated font definitions (`.fnt`).
   - Updating DLC content by replacing repacked archives (`.impak`).
 - **Security:** The installer performs file-copy operations within the game's folder.
+- **Registry Use:** The installer creates a standard entry in **HKEY_CURRENT_USER** for two specific purposes:
+  1. **Uninstaller support:** To allow users to easily remove the localization via the Windows Control Panel.
+  2. **Version tracking:** To detect if version 0.50 is already installed and prevent duplicate installations or guide the user through a re-installation.
-- **Registry Use:** It creates standard registry keys **only** for the uninstaller and version tracking (to ensure correct updates).
-It does not modify global system settings, drivers, or OS security configurations.
+- **Cleanup:** All registry entries and installed files are completely removed when the user runs the uninstaller.
+No global system settings, drivers, or security configurations are modified.

 Third-party Tools